-THE EMU ATOMIC MUSTANGSPhotogrsphs by Geoff Goodall unless stated otherwise
+THE EMU ATOMIC MUSTANGSPhotographs by Geoff Goodall unless stated otherwise

-British atomic bomb tests in Australia commenced in 1952 in the Monte Bello Islands on the West Australian coast near Onslow, then moved to a remote location in the South Australian desert near Emu Claypan.
+British atomic bomb tests in Australia commenced in 1952 in the Monte Bello Islands on the West Australian coast near Onslow, then moved to a remote location in the South Australian desert near a large claypan given the name Emu.
 Among military equipment used at Emu to test the effects of blast and radiation were six RAAF CAC Mustangs flown in from storage at RAAF Tocumwal NSW.

 of the Emu and Maralinga test sites.
 This official photograph shows the Totem 1 atomic explosion at Emu on 15 October 1953.

 L-R: David Prossor, Geoff Goodall, Melvyn Davis, Peter Limon (pilot in command) and Neil Follett.
-Photo taken during a
+This picture was taken during a

 arrival over the featureless Emu area at first we were unable to sight

 the airstrip, which was overgrown with vegetation.
 But |

 a glint from the ground brought us over the blast site and five of the six Mustangs, still parked at different angles to the blast site.